greenrice-wtnb/AgriSynapse/README.md

    * In `Type-R-O`, when a `COMMAND` packet with an `OPEN` instruction is received, it retains the relay state until a `CLOSE` instruction is received in a subsequent `COMMAND` packet.
 The reverse case is also the same.
    * In `Type-R-O`, to avoid the increased power consumption caused by continuously maintaining the relay state, a high-capacity photo relay **TLP3553A** is used to control the actuator, and the code is designed to perform latch control of the **TLP3553A**'s ON/OFF via GP27.
    * When operating a load with a high operating voltage or large power consumption, be sure to prepare a separate power supply dedicated to driving the load, and control it via a magnetic contactor for safety.
 In such cases, please be careful of failures or malfunctions caused by power surges.
 The use of a surge suppressor is recommended.
+   * Additionally, in `Type-R-O`, assuming operations such as supplying water from a canal to a rice paddy, it is configured to monitor the state of GP22 to prevent the motor pump from running dry if the canal runs out of water.
+By connecting GP22 and GND through a float switch or similar device, when GP22 is in a `High` state, it determines that "there is no water in the canal," enters the `ACT_ERR` state, and rejects all load driving instructions regardless of the packet type.
    * In `Type-R-P`, when an `OPEN` or `CLOSE` instruction is received via a `COMMAND` packet, the configured relay channel is turned ON for 20 seconds for each respective instruction, and then turned OFF.